OWASP/owasp-mastg/techniques/android/MASTG-TECH-0031.md

 ## Debugging Native Code

 Native code on Android is packed into ELF shared libraries and runs just like any other native Linux program.
-Consequently, you can debug it with standard tools (including GDB and built-in IDE debuggers such as IDA Pro and JEB) as long as they support the device's processor architecture (most devices are based on ARM chipsets, so this is usually not an issue).
+Consequently, you can debug it with standard tools (including GDB and built-in IDE debuggers such as IDA Pro) as long as they support the device's processor architecture (most devices are based on ARM chipsets, so this is usually not an issue).

 You'll now set up your JNI demo app, HelloWorld-JNI.apk, for debugging.
 It's the same APK you downloaded in "Statically Analyzing Native Code".
 Use `adb install` to install it on your device or on an emulator.